 Data is extremely useful for businesses of all types and sizes.
 In today’s business world, data is used to make more intelligent decisions based on quantifiable evidence.
 Companies that use data most effectively are reaping the rewards of having better insights than their competition.
 For people to appreciate this data, it needs to be presented in a way that’s understandable and engaging for people who are unfamiliar with the numbers.
-Here are five ways to showcase data analytics like a pro.
+Here are five ways to showcase advanced data analytics like a pro.

 Know What Sort of Representation Best Fits the Data

 There are a few basic types of graphs that are commonly used to represent data: relationships, comparisons, compositions and distributions.
 It’s important to choose the type of data arrangement that will do the most to tell the story of the numbers.
 This is how each type varies from one another:

 - Relational data shows how two or more variables interact with each other (ex: global temperature it relates to time).

 - Comparative data shows how variable sets interact with each other (ex: quarterly consumption of competing soft drinks).

 - Compositional data shows the breakdown of a concept (ex: breaking down the diet of an average American).

 - Distributional data tries to shows correlations through not necessarily correlated variables (ex: total hot dogs eaten each day of the summer).